entopia/CEVonThunen/CityEngine_Basics.md

-## Create a Hypothetical Radial City
+## Generate a Hypothetical Radial City Layout

 4. **Select the Grow Streets Tool**:
    - With your street segment selected, in the toolbar, click on the `Grow Streets` icon or navigate to `Tools > Street Creation > Grow Streets`.